-St. Lawrence Health System has temporarily suspended all volunteer and non-clinical internship activity within its hospitals and facilities.
+St. Lawrence Health has temporarily suspended all volunteer and non-clinical internship activity within its hospitals and facilities.

 Volunteers from all walks of life brighten our patients' days.
 We love our committed, dedicated volunteers.